chggr/scripts-config/README.md

 multiple MBs in size, so it is vital to have some useful scripts at hand to handle this volume of data painlessly.

+## vpn
+Contains scripts to connect to a VPN service using OpenVPN.